-Introduction:

-The study of multiphase flows inside the microfluidic devices has received much attention recently because of its variety of application related to heat and mass transfer, mixing, microreaction, and emulsification [1].
+Introduction: The study of multiphase flows inside the microfluidic devices have received much attention recently because of its variety of application related to heat and mass transfer, mixing, microreaction, and emulsification [1].
 Many researchers have concentrated on the influence of flow rate of the fluids, fluid properties such as surface or interfacial tensions, contact angle and viscosity of the liquids on the interfacial morphologies and their transitions [2].
 The results suggest that a host of interesting flow patterns can be achieved by controlling the fluid properties (interfacial tension, viscosity) and flow conditions (flow rate).

-Using COMSOL Multiphysics®:

-In the present study, we explore the pathways to control the flow morphologies of a liquid-liquid multiphase flow employing an external electrostatic field.
-The oil-water multiphase system is modeled using COMSOL Multiphysics®.
-The electrohydrodynamics (EHD) of the multiphase system is numerically resolved employing Navier-Stokes equations of motion coupled with the Maxwell stresses and with the enforcing of the appropriate boundary conditions.
+Use of COMSOL Multiphysics: In the present study, we explore the pathways to control the flow morphologies of a liquid-liquid multiphase flow employing an external electrostatic field.
+The oil-water multiphase system is modelled employing the commercial software COMSOL MULTIPHYSICS.
+The electrohydrodynamics (EHD) of the multiphase system is numerically resolved employing Navier-Stokes equations of motion coupled with the Maxwell stresses together with enforcing the appropriate boundary conditions.